ssokolic/2024-e2evc-barcelona-automation-masterclass/03_What_Knowledge_do_I_Need.md

 - Google Cloud Platform (GCP).

 Each platform has its own automation tools, such as AWS CloudFormation, Azure Automation, or Google Cloud Functions.

+---

+## Licensing and Compliance

+### Licensing

+Understand the licensing requirements for the tools and software you use in your automation workflows.
+Some tools may have open-source licenses, while others may require commercial licenses.

+### Compliance

+Ensure that your automation workflows comply with industry regulations and organizational policies.
+This includes protecting sensitive data, managing access controls, and auditing automated processes.

+---

 ## On-premises automation